Asynchronous Programming

 We say that a promise is rejected when the asynchronous operation it represents has failed.
 This would be the case when (for example) the kitchen spontaneously combusts due to the ongoing AsyncMcBurger dark magic experiments in the backroom lab.

 Promises also allow us to associate handlers (also called handler functions) with the eventual success or failure.
-For example, we could say that when the hamburger is prepared, we want to eat it (or throw it in the trash, which might actually be the preferrable alternative in some cases).
+For example, we could say that when the hamburger is prepared, we want to eat it (or throw it in the trash, which might actually be the preferable alternative in some cases).

 Working with Promises in JavaScript

-Both the browser as well as Node.js allow us to retrieve a resource from the network via the asynchronous fetch function.
-The fetch function returns a promise and we can then schedule a callback to be executed when the promise has succeeded by using the then method.
+function returns a promise and we can then schedule a callback to be executed when the promise has succeeded by using the then

 Here is how this looks in code: